 Did you ever receive a suspicious email that you wanted to track down to know more about the sender?
-While the modern email services do come with a lot of built-in security features, keeping a check on the sender of such suspicious email is always recommended.
+While modern email services do come with a lot of built-in security features, keeping a check on the sender of such suspicious emails is always recommended.
 To track the sender, we need to extract the email headers and some crucial information.

 What are Email Headers

-An Email is primarily build up by three parts:
+An Email is primarily built up of three parts:

 The Envelope consists of the internal routing details that are not displayed to the end-user.
 The Body contains the original message that is visible to the end-user.
-The Header is that part which contains some information that may not be vital to a user but is definitely required by the email server.
-Headers contain sender information like sender email, name, IP address, email client and a lot more.
+The Header is that part that contains some information that may not be vital to a user but is definitely required by the email server.
+Headers contain sender information like sender email, name, IP address, email client, and a lot more.
 Other than that, Headers also contain information like the receiver’s email, subject, CC, time stamps, etc.

 How to extract information from Email Headers